 - R v Z (2017): Defended in a guilty plea in a multi-handed money laundering case, total sum laundered was £100k: suspended sentence.

 - R v A (2017): Successfully prosecuted a fraud by abuse of position by a woman who had defrauded her company, a well-known pawn brokers.

-- R v O and others (2017): Successful defence of defrauding a vulnerable young woman with learning difficulties, of £80k.
+- R v O and others (2017): Successful defence of a woman accused of defrauding a vulnerable young woman with learning difficulties of £80k.
 The co-defendants had pleaded guilty and were sentenced to immediate custodial sentences.

-- R v K & Others (2016): Defended a fraud by false representation by paying another to sit his a driving theory test.
+- R v K & Others (2016): Defended a conspiracy to commit fraud by false representation in relation to paying people to sit driving theory tests on behalf of others.

 - R v D (2015): Defended a guilty plea to defrauding a company of a large sum of money, in breach of trust, over a sustained period of time: suspended sentence.

 Genevieve has a growing regulatory practice and has been instructed to prosecute and defend individuals facing a variety of regulatory offences that include environmental health offences, fire safety and licensing.